-The Heartland Soccer Association creates a unique playing experience for its member clubs by providing the highest levels of competition, access to the best fields, and making investments in bringing you better prepared Referees.
-Heartland is committed to delivering an ecosystem that expands these keys to a successful soccer experience.
+The Heartland Soccer Association creates a unique playing experience for its member clubs by providing the highest levels of competition, access to the best fields, and investments in bringing you better prepared Referees.
+Heartland is committed to delivering a soccer community that expands these keys to a successful soccer experience.

 More teams mean increased competition.
 The higher level of play develops stronger players who are led by some of the best and most knowledgeable coaches in the area.
 Heartland has access to some of the finest fields in the country further increasing the level of play.
-With the Referee Development Program Heartland is developing higher quality Referees.
-Heartland is creating a complete soccer ecosystem.
+With the Referee Development Program Heartland is developing higher quality Referees to ensure a complete soccer ecosystem.

-The Referee Development Program is charged with creating an environment and process where Referees are assisted in developing their knowledge and skills to contribute to a safe, fair and enjoyable soccer experience for our many teams.
+The Referee Development Program is charged with creating an environment and process where Referees are assisted in developing their knowledge and skills to contribute to a safe, fair, and enjoyable soccer experience for our many teams and our special fans.

-The Referee Development Program delivers this with programs for recruiting, developing/ improving Referee performance, and retaining Referees.
-The Referee Development Program is designed to accelerate the development of all of our Referees by providing increased levels of training and multiple levels of on-field mentoring.
+The Referee Development Program leverages the investments of the Kansas State Youth Soccer Association to deliver programs for recruiting, developing/ improving Referee performance, and retaining Referees.
+The Referee Development Program is designed to accelerate the development of all our Referees by providing increased levels of training and multiple levels of on-field mentoring.
 Currently, Heartland Soccer uses over 1,200 referees to manage your league and tournament matches.

-The Mentoring Program starts with the completion of the Referee Certification process.
-We recognize that our Referees need to develop basic and advanced skills to address the different requirements of the level of matches they are assigned to officiate.
-The Mentoring Program was developed with several stages to better build the skills the Referees will need to officiate at different levels of competition.
+The Coaching/Mentoring Program starts with the completion of the Referee Certification process.
+We recognize that our Referees need to develop basic and advanced skills to address the different requirements of the level of matches they officiate.
+The Coaching/Mentoring Program was developed with several stages to better build the skills the Referees will need to officiate at different levels of competition.

-The focus is on Key Performance Indicators that are the foundation for new Referee effectiveness, including:
+The focus is on Key Performance Indicators that are the foundation for Referee effectiveness, including:

 The mentoring results are used for: